-- providing information to the person should the person care to appeal the decision; - 2. notifying the Provider Agencies of any interruption of services by phone, immediately (within one business day); - 3. notifying the DDSD Regional Office within five working days of the suspension; and - 4. notifying ISD office immediately (within one working day) about the recommendation for suspension of services and the specific reason for the recommendation.
-This can be initiated by phone with the identified ISD worker (no messages) and followed by completion of a CIU form as described in Chapter 3 Use of the Client Information Update Form (CIU/MAD 054).
+- 1. providing information to the person should the person care to appeal the decision through the fair hearing process; - 2. notifying the Provider Agencies of any interruption of services by phone, immediately (within one business day); - 3. notifying the DDSD Regional Office within five working days of the suspension; and - 4. notifying ISD office immediately (within one working day) about the recommendation for suspension of services and the specific reason for the recommendation.
+This can be initiated by phone with the identified ISD worker (no messages) and followed by completion of a CIU form as described in Chapter 1.7.3: Use of the Client Information Update Form (CIU/MAD 054)